-- Should The United States Adopt a Policy of Preferential Voting?
+- Resolved: The United States Should Adopt an Open Border Policy

-- The United States Federal Government should Significantly Reform its Policy Towards Russia
+- The United States Federal Government should favor the MAD policy over disarmament.

 History and Debate of United States Policy